Consumer Medicine Information

 How much to take

-The usual dose in men is one tablet taken once each day.
+The usual dose is one tablet taken once each day.

 How to take it